StellarSand/privacy-settings/Privacy Settings/Firefox-Mobile.md

 ## Autofill
-- Save and autofill addresses: Off
+- Save and fill addresses: Off
-- Save and autofill cards: Off
+- Save and fill payment methods: Off

 > :information_source: **NOTE**: Never save payment info or credit card details in browsers.
 A password manager can be used to also save payment information or card details.